 In Jordan, in a backdrop of water scarcity and high demographic growth, recycling wastewater is of capital importance to supply populations and irrigate crops.

-In 2003, Jordan's minister for water and irrigation decided to modernise and update the old saturated, pond stabilisation system in As Samra, focusing on three priorities:
+In 2003, Jordan's minister for water and irrigation decided to modernise and update the old saturated, pond stabilisation system in As Samra, focusing on four priorities:

 Located in a desert area a few km from the capital city Amman, the new As Samra plant must treat the wastewater of 2.2 million inhabitants and meet the needs of the region's agricultural and industrial users.

-SUEZ has had operations in the country since 1997.
-It was awarded the Build, Operate and Transfer contract for plant extension (phase 1), in consortium with MORGANTI (CCC Group).
-This 25-year contract is like a public-private partnership.
+SUEZ has been operating in the country since 1997.
+In 2003 it was awarded a Build, Operate and Transfer contract for plant extension (phase 1), in consortium with MORGANTI (CCC Group).
+This 25-year contract is similar to a public-private partnership.
 During phase 1, the capacity of the plant was extended to 267,000 m3 /day.
 Construction was completed in 2008.